jbar035/Portfolio/README.md

 My Github Pages repo can be found at:
 https://github.com/jbar035

-And, soon, you can see my customized homepage at:
+And, you can see my customized homepage at: http://jbar035.github.io/

-http://jbar035.github.io/